David T. C. Davies: UK Parliamentary career

+In July 2024, Davies contested the Monmouthshire constituency.
+He lost, with Labour's Catherine Fookes winning by 3,338 votes.

 Expenses

-In 2009, The Daily Telegraph reported that Davies had claimed £2,000 of taxpayers' money and paid it to his family's haulage firm.
+In 2009 The Daily Telegraph reported that Davies had claimed £2,000 of taxpayers' money and paid it to his family's haulage firm.
 Davies defended his actions in an interview, denying any wrongdoing and explaining to BBC Wales that his family's firm had been paid to provide postage and produce publicity material at short notice for the annual Monmouth show, that they had not profited, and that he had subsequently used a specialist company in London for the production of such material where the costs were significantly higher.

 In May of the same year, Davies became the first member of the Commons to voluntarily make his expense claims public.
 They were scrutinised by an independent panel which he had assembled and it emerged that Davies had claimed £475 for furniture for his London apartment, in addition to the monies paid to his family firm.

 Welsh Affairs Committee

-In June 2010, Davies was appointed Chairman of the Welsh Affairs Committee.
+In June 2010 Davies was appointed Chairman of the Welsh Affairs Committee.
 He is a former member of the Home Affairs Select Committee and is an advocate of tough measures to deal with criminality.
 Davies is also Vice-Chair of the All-Party Parliamentary China Group and a member of the All-Party Parliamentary British-German Group.
 In January 2012, the Prime Minister David Cameron announced his appointment as a representative of the UK delegation to the Parliamentary Assembly of the Council of Europe.